Evaluating the Effectiveness of Personalized Medicine with Software: Data Examples

 \subsection{Clinical trial demonstration}

+We consider the RCT data of \citet{DeRubeis2005} where there are two depression treatments with very different action mechanisms: cognitive behavioral therapy ($T_1$) and an antidepressant medication paroxetine ($T_2$).
+After omitting patients who dropped out there were $n = 154$ subjects with 28 baseline characteristics measured.
+Although this dataset did not have explicit patient-level identifying information, using these 28 characteristics could potentially identify some of the patients.
+Note that this study was funded and begun before clinical trials registration and thus it does not have a clinical trial registration number.

-Now consider the RCT data used in \citet{DeRubeis2005}.
-There are two depression treatments: cognitive behavioral therapy ($T_1$) and an antidepressant medication paroxetine ($T_2$) on 154 subjects.
-The primary outcome measure $y$ is the Hamilton Rating Scale for Depression (HRSD), a continuous composite score of depression symptoms where lower means less depressed, assessed by a clinician after 16 weeks of treatment.
-A simple $t$ test revealed that there was no statistically significant difference between the cognitive behavioral therapy and paroxetine.
-Despite the lack of an ATE, we anticipate using a principled response model to drive a significant negative $\muIo$.
-The lack of an ATE also suggests that the \textbf{random} $d_0$ is an appropriate baseline comparison.
+The primary outcome measure $y$ is the continuous Hamilton Rating Scale for Depression (HRSD), a composite score of depression symptoms where lower means less depressed, assessed by a clinician after 16 weeks of treatment.
+A simple $t$ test revealed that there was no statistically significant difference between the cognitive behavioral therapy and paroxetine, a well-supported finding in the depression literature.
+Despite the seeming lack of a PATE, practitioner intuition and a host of studies suggest that the covariates collected can be used to build a principled personalized model with a significant negative $\muIo$.
+The lack of a PATE also suggests that the \textbf{random} $d_0$ is an appropriate baseline comparison.

-Figure~\ref{fig:running_cpt} illustrates the software function for running the procedure described in Section~\ref{sec:methodology}, which employs the identical linear model with first order treatment interactions found in \citet[][Table 3]{DeRubeis2014} for the model $f$.
+We now must specify a model, $f$.
+For the purpose of illustration, we employ a linear model with first-order interactions with the treatment (as in Equation~\ref{eq:provided_model}).
+Which of the 28 variables should be included in the model?
+Clinical experience and theory should suggest both mediator (main effect) and moderator (treatment interaction) variables \citep{Cohen2017}.
+We should not use variables selected using methods performed on this RCT data such as the variables found in \citet[Table 3]{DeRubeis2014}.
+Such a procedure would constitute data snooping and it will invalidate the inference provided by our method.
+The degree of invalidation is not currently known and is much needed to be researched.

+Of the characteristics measured in this RCT data, previous researchers have found significant treatment moderation in age and chronicity \citep{Cuijpers2012}, early life trauma \citep{Nemeroff2003} (which we approximate using a life stressor metric), presence of personality disorder \citep{Bagby2008}, employment status and marital status \citep{Fournier2009} but almost remarkably baseline severity of the depression does not moderate \citep{Weitz2015}.
+We include these $p=6$ variables as moderators and as mediators.\footnote{Although this is standard modeling practice, it is not absolutely essential in our methodology, where our goal is neither inference for the variables nor prediction of the endpoint.}